Course

 Course Objective

-To provide engineers, graduate students, and researchers with a review of numerical techniques and solution algorithms for nonlinear mechanics.
-The course will introduce the current state-of-the-art in finite element modeling of nonlinear problems in solid and structural mechanics and will highlight the difficulties (and possible solutions) in a number of applications.
+To provide engineers, graduate students, researchers, and industrial users with a review of numerical techniques and solution algorithms for nonlinear mechanics.
+The course will introduce the current state-of-the-art and cover some scientific trends in finite element modeling of nonlinear problems in computational mechanics and will highlight the difficulties (and possible solutions) in a number of applications.

-The course will also provide insight on both advanced mathematical aspects and practical aspects of several computational techniques, such as the finite element methodisogeometric analysismeshless techniques and virtual element methods.
+The course will also provide insights on both advanced mathematical aspects and practical aspects of several computational techniques, such as the finite element method, isogeometric analysis, optimization, dynamics, and the virtual element method.

-Objective of the course is to provide the participants with a solid basis for computational tools and software use to achieve the optimal design, and/or to carry out a refined analysis of nonlinear behavior structures.
+The objective of the course is to provide the participants with a solid basis for computational tools and software use to achieve the optimal design, and to carry out a refined analysis of nonlinear behavior of structures.

-The course finally will provide a basis to account for multiphysics and multi-scale effects, likely to achieve a significant break-through in many industrial applications, for example ranging from aeronautics to biomechanical applications.
+The course will further provide a basis to account for multi- physics and multi-scale effects, which are likely to achieve a significant break-through in many industrial applications, ranging from aeronautics to biomechanical applications.

-Every day will end with an interactive session where sample problems are addressed, solved on the spot, and used as a basis for discussion.
-Students are strongly encouraged to bring their own laptops in order to run examples and participate actively to the tutorials.
-Depending on the topic, the tutorials will be based on the use of different softwares and held by one or more teachers.
-A special focus will be given to FEAP personal version (projects.ce.berkeley.edu/feap/feappv/) or simple “in-house” codes written in Matlab or Maple.
+Every day will end with an interactive session where sample problems will be addressed, solved on the spot, and used as a basis for discussion.
+Students are strongly encouraged to bring their own laptops to run examples and participate actively in the tutorials.
+Depending on the topic, tutorials will be based on use of different software and in-house codes written in Matlab or Maple.

-Electronic copies of lecture materials and survey papers, copies of Finite Element Analysis Program (FEAPpv) computer codes, written by Prof. R.L.
-Taylor at UC Berkeley, and the complete volume of notes will be available to all participants.
+Electronic copies of lecture materials and survey papers, copies of in-house codes, and the complete volume of notes will be available to all participants.

 Disclaimer: it is possible that changes in program (e.g. switching to some on-lines lectures) or in teaching body may occur.
 In case of such a change, if the course is going to be maintained and offered, no refunding is planned.
 Refunding is planned only to course cancelation.